lkounadis/fixed-minor-patch-package-json/README.md

 >Update your package.json packages to fixed/patch/minor versions using your currently installed packages

-There are 2 types of flags are available
+There are 2 types of flags are available:
 1. dependencies to update
   * default (no flag): Both dependencies .
   * --prod: Will update the package.json production dependencies only from the currently installed ones .